deckhouse/sds-replicated-volume/docs/FAQ.md

     chmod 700 evict.sh
     ```

-* Fix all faulty LINSTOR resources in the cluster.
-Run the following command to detect them:
+2. Fix all faulty LINSTOR resources in the cluster.
+Run the following command to filter them:

   ```shell
   kubectl -n d8-sds-drbd exec -ti deploy/linstor-controller -- linstor resource list --faulty
   ```

-* Check that all the pods in the `d8-sds-drbd` namespace are in the Running state:
+3. Check that all the pods in the `d8-sds-drbd` namespace are in the Running state:

   ```shell
   kubectl -n d8-sds-drbd get pods | grep -v Running
   ```

-### How do I evict resources from a node without deleting it from LINSTOR and Kubernetes
+### How do I evict DRBD resources from a node without deleting it from LINSTOR and Kubernetes

-Run the `evict.sh` script in interactive mode (`--delete-resources-only`):
+1. Run the `evict.sh` script in interactive mode (`--delete-resources-only`):

 ```shell
 ./evict.sh --delete-resources-only